 - Employees would feel that they are being spied upon.
 They would either be uncomfortable or ambivalent about a monitoring tool running in the background.

 So this way, they know what they will be held accountable for, and you get to maximize work visibility.
-Without further ado, here are 10 tools (plus, a bonus tool) that will nudge remote employees in the right direction!
+Without further ado, here are the top 10 employee monitoring software (plus a bonus tool) that will nudge remote employees in the right direction!

 What problem do they resolve for remote businesses: Time doctor lets employers track virtual logins and logouts, client billable hours and the sites their remote staff visit during work hours.